 Software or Hardware Segment Market Size

 This factor is most relevant with respect to cold-calling for tiny niche markets.
 For example, what if you have a software product with a multi-million dollar price tag — aimed at 100 or less total prospects?
 In this case, it doesn’t make sense to put much money into outbound or inbound marketing programs if these prospects are easily identifiable.
-While it’s still important to have available marketing proof points such as case studies and white papers, it’s probably time to call them up or pay them a visit, as soon as possible!
+While it’s still important to have available marketing proof points such as case studies and white papers, it’s probably time to call them up, reach out to them on social media or pay them a visit, as soon as possible!

 Time of the Day/Week/Month/Quarter

 If it’s the end of the day (literally or figuratively) and all the leads have been followed up on, it’s DEFINITELY time to cold-call.
 Every sales organization or individual rep should have a game plan on how to prospect on their own, when all the warm leads have been exhausted.
-It’s either that or it’s time to head to the golf course (which happens too often – at least figuratively – and tends to give the sales force a bad name, as well as not raising sales much!).
+It’s either that or it’s time to head to the golf course (which happens too often – at least figuratively).
+This tends to give the sales force a bad name, as well as not raising sales much!).

 Big Ticket vs. Low Price Technology Products

-In general, sales forces are costly.
+In general, technology sales forces are costly.
 If you have a product with low revenue per sale, it’s suicidal to rely strictly on cold-calling.
-Unless your reps are working on a commission-only basis (not recommend in most cases, for reasons outlined in other articles I’ve written), it’s a prescription for a low or even negative margin sale.
-Low-priced sales absolutely require an efficient marketing engine to generate a large amount of low cost leads 0r even turnkey orders, which lead to easy sales.
-With a big ticket product, the economics work better and more frequently allow a sales-intensive approach.
-Commodity products are a less straightforward category; in some cases a sales-driven approach might be best and marketing-driven is preferred in other situations–it’s dependent on the details.
+Unless your reps are working on a commission-only basis (not recommend in most cases – especially in tech, for reasons outlined in an article on sales compensation that I’ve written), it’s a prescription for a low or even negative margin sale.
+Low-priced sales absolutely require an efficient marketing engine to generate a large amount of low cost leads or even turnkey orders driven by marketing, which lead to easy sales.
+With a big ticket product, the sales-force economics work better and more frequently allow a sales-intensive approach.
+Commodity products are a less straightforward category; in some cases a sales-driven approach might be best and marketing-driven is preferred in other situations.
+It’s really dependent on the details.